close

 There are a number of other types of injuries you may come across while following the National Basketball Association.

 Hamstring injuries (referring to the tendons and muscles along the back of the leg) are generally nagging and force a player out for an average of a week and a half.
-Devin Booker missed three weeks, and a tear can sideline a player for two months.
+Devin Booker missed three weeks and a tear can sideline a player for two months.

 Hip injuries can range from a contusion due to a fall (yes, Zion Williamson had one of these) to a torn hip labrum, which can be season-ending and career-altering.
 Isaiah Thomas went from an All-Star to struggling to reach that level again after returning from a labrum injury.
-Groin or adductor injuries can keep a player out an average of 18 days.
-LeBron James and Anthony Davis have both battled groin problems.

 Stress fractures refer to breaks in bones that come from wear and tear gradually, over time, rather than in a single incident.
-There are about four a year in the NBA, usually to the feet or legs, and almost half require surgery.
+There are about four a year in the NBA, usually to the feet or legs and almost half require surgery.
 The average time missed is about half a season.
 Mo Bamba, Jrue Holiday and, yes, Zion Williamson, have all been victims of stress reactions or stress fractures.

 The Most Frequently Injured NBA Player Positions